kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Facebook New Feeds.md

 ##### Pull Model
 1. Client request "Give me new feed" using `getRecentFeeds`
 2. Get followings User Ids from Friendship Service/Table using `getConnections`
-3. Get followings Top N tweets from Tweet Service for each User Id, **ordered by create_at** timestamp
+3. Get followings Top N feeds from Feed Service for each User Id, **ordered by create_at** timestamp
 4. Merge K sorted feed list and return the Top 100 NewsFeeds after merging
 ###### Time Complexity
 - For Get Feeds: suppose I have N followings, then it's going to be N * DB Reads + O(kn*logK), here the merge K might be ignored as it's processing in memory.
 In real time experience through profiling, we know that there are some facts taking an obvious duration such as Object Deserialization and I/O connection